helidon-io/helidon/docs/mp/lra.md

 ## Overview

-Distributed transactions for microservices are known as SAGA design patterns and are defined by the [MicroProfile Long Running Actions specification][microprofile-long-running-actions-specification].
+Distributed transactions for microservices are known as SAGA design patterns and are defined by the [MicroProfile Long Running Actions specification][microprofile-lon].
 Unlike well known XA protocol, LRA is asynchronous and therefore much more scalable.
-Every LRA JAX-RS resource ([participant][participant]) defines endpoints to be invoked when transaction needs to be *completed* or *compensated*.
+Every LRA JAX-RS resource ([participant](#participant)) defines endpoints to be invoked when transaction needs to be *completed* or *compensated*.

 ## Maven Coordinates

-To enable Long Running Actions, add the following dependency to your project’s `pom.xml` (see [Managing Dependencies][managing-dependencies]).
+To enable Long Running Actions, add the following dependency to your project’s `pom.xml` (see [Managing Dependencies](../managing-dependencies.md)).

 ```xml [pom.xml]
 <dependencies>